tommac08/docsv2/sources/build_config.md

-page_title: yml reference
+page_title: Shippable Build Configuration| Documentation | Shippable
-page_description: This section helps you write your shippable.yml
+page_description: How to write your Shippable YML and Set up your Build Configuration
 page_keywords: getting started, questions, documentation, shippable, config, yml

 # Build Configuration

 ## Caching

 Shippable does not cache dependencies between builds.
 Each build will run on a fresh minion and as soon as the build finishes execution, the